-Sydney, Melbourne, Fraser Island, the Whitsundays your crash course to Australia starts now.
-For 25 days, youll head up the East Coast (and participate in wine tastings, gold panning, and sheep shearing), fly to Alice Springs, then go down south to Kings Canyon, Uluru, and Adelaide just to name a few destinations.
+Sydney, Melbourne, Fraser Island, the Whitsundays — your crash course in all things Australia starts now.
+For 25 days, you’ll head up the East Coast (and participate in wine tastings, surf lessons, and maxi yacht sailing), fly to Alice Springs, then go down south to Kings Canyon, Uluru, and Adelaide, just to name a few destinations.
 The Great Ocean Road will eventually lead you to Melbourne, and a wide variety of accommodations and transport along the way will keep things exciting.
-With a competitive price and small tour group, theres never been a better time to discover the Land Down Under.
+With a competitive price and small tour group, there’s never been a better time to discover the Land Down Under.

 Arrive at any time.

 There are no planned activities during the day, so check into the hotel and explore the city.